Blog

 Recruiting via social networks

 Social media is important and relevant for the younger generation.
-Insurance companies can benefit in promoting their job offers, internships, and compelling content about insurance careers on social networks (LinkedIn, TikTok, Instagram).
+Insurance companies can benefit in promoting their job offers, internships, and compelling content about insurance careers on social networks (LinkedIn, TikTok,their potential.

 Taking care of onboarding